astashov/liftosaur/README.md

 - [Tailwind CSS](https://tailwindcss.com/) for CSS
 - [Jimp](https://github.com/oliver-moran/jimp) for generating dynamic `og:image` images (like [this](https://www.liftosaur.com/profileimage/tiolnbjbleke)) for social media

+For RPE multiplier calculations we use the formula from https://gitlab.com/openpowerlifting/plsource

 Server-side part is AWS Lambdas + DynamoDB + S3 + a bunch of other AWS services.
 DynamoDB is not a great choice for this app, I'd prefer a relational database here, frankly.
 But AWS Lambdas + DynamoDB + S3 are pretty cheap, easily scalable, fully managed with backups, so sticking with it for now.

 I deploy everything via AWS CDK, the setup is described in [this blog post](liftosaur.com/blog/posts/how-i-moved-liftosaur-from-cloudflare-workers-to-lambda/).
 I also created an [AWS CDK Lambda TypeScript starter](https://github.com/astashov/aws-cdk-lambda-typescript-starter), to simplify creating similar environment for pet projects.